First Time User? Enroll now.

 Results of hepatitis C virus (HCV) testing that show no infection are called negative.
 This means that no antibodies against HCV and no HCV genetic material was found.
 Results are usually ready in 5 to 7 days.

 No hepatitis C genetic material (RNA) is found.

 Hepatitis C antibodies are found.
-A test to detect HCV RNA is needed to determine whether the infection is current or occurred in the past.
-If HCV RNA is found, genotyping can determine which strain of HCV is causing the infection.
+A test to detect HCV RNA is needed to find out if the infection is current or if it occurred in the past.
+If HCV RNA is found, genotyping can find out which strain of HCV is causing the infection.

-Hepatitis C RNA is detected.
+Hepatitis C RNA is found.
 This result means a current hepatitis C virus infection.